owenvoke/hass-bazarr/README.md

 The "Scan interval" can also be configured, this defaults to polling the API every 5 minutes.

+## Change log

+Please see [GitHub Releases][link-github-releases] for more information on what has changed recently.

 ## Security

 If you discover any security related issues, please email security@voke.dev instead of using the issue tracker.